 The Royal Family

-The Bruneian royal family are a special breed, and not held to the same laws the sultan imposed on his subjects.
+The Bruneian royal family is a special breed, and not held to the same laws the sultan imposed on his subjects.

-The sultan’s younger brother Prince Jefri plundered nearly US$15 billion from the BIA a few years ago and although he was a wanted man for a while, he was eventually forgiven and now lives back in Brunei with all normal royal privilege.
+The Sultan of Brunei’s younger brother Prince Jefri plundered nearly US$15 billion from the BIA a few years ago.
+Although a wanted man for a while, eventually his brother forgave him.
+He now lives back in Brunei with all normal royal privilege.

-A lot of the billions was spent on sex and drugs with runner up beauty queens from the US and around the world flown to Brunei to be part of the Prince’s harem, a harem many allege was also made use of by the sultan himself, once known far and wide as the Sultan of Swing.
+Jefri spent billions on sex and drugs with runner-up beauty queens from the US and around the world flown to Brunei to be part of the Prince’s harem.
+Some allege the sultan also made use of the harem.
+Not surprising for a man once known as the Sultan of Swing.